As most language learners know, the secret to learning a language faster is having conversations with native speakers. Here’s where...

 Want to spice up and diversify your “ça-va”s?
 Go with the informal Quoi de neuf that translates to “what’s up?” or “what’s new?”.

 11. The cute Bonjour: Coucou!

 Coucou is definitely the cutest “hello” you’ll ever hear in French.
 It literally means “cuckoo” and it is used the same way we use “hey!” in English.

 Although extremely cute, you shouln’t use Coucou in formal contexts.
 It would be a bit weird to greet your boss using Coucou, wouldn’t it?

 12. How’s it going? – Ça roule?

 A last native touch to our list of ways to say “hello” in French is Ça roule.
 Literally meaning “that rolls”, Ça roule is yet another way of asking someone “how’s it going?” or “how are things?”.

-Here’s how to learn French in only 5 minutes a day
+Here’s how to learn French in just 10 minutes a day

 Do you want to see Bonjour in action and maybe even learn conversational French?